No, Not Everyone Will Go To Heaven

-No one was ever told to do that in order to be saved.
+No one in the New Testament was ever told to say a prayer in order to be saved.
 Saul (Paul) was told by Ananias, after he had prayed and fasted three days, to “… Get up and be baptized, and wash away your sins…” (Acts 22:16).
 That’s what the Bible says, so that’s what we teach.

 14.Are you sure?

 Also, this “sinner’s prayer” business is a recent invention.
 Go back to #1 and ask, “What is the will of the Father regarding the salvation process?”
 The answer is clearly shown in the whole book of Acts.
-Conversion after conversion, and all you have is hear the Gospel, believe it, repent of your sins, confess Him as Lord, and be baptized to wash your sins away.
+Conversion after conversion, and all you have is: hear the Gospel, believe the Gospel, repent of your sins, confess Him as Lord, and be baptized to wash away your sins.
 There is no sinner’s prayer in the New Testament.
 Stop it.